pirica/wordtohtml/README.md

  9. In the default mode, images are formatted and sized very similarly to the original DOCX word document, which is fine for desktop computers.
 However an option is provided to allow for external CSS formatting to be used instead (e.g. to allow for better display in mobile devices etc.).
 In this mode each image is given a unique CSS class name - 'Wimg1' for the first image.
 'Wimg2' for the second image, etc. to enable formatting of each image as desired.
  10. In the default mode, tables are replicated as near as possible to the original DOCX word document formatting and size.
 However an option is provided for the tables to take up 100% of screen width (to allow for better display in mobile devices etc.).
  11. By default images are saved into the 'images' directory, which is automatically created if it does not exist.
 An option is provided to enable the name of this directory to be changed if desired.
+ 12. It will now recognise symbols from most of the symbol character sets used in Word (Wingdings, Wingdings 2, Wingdings 3, Webdings, Symbol, Zapf Dingbats).
+These in the main are not available commonly on the web.
+However most of the characters or equivalents are available in Unicode so these are used instead.
+Available when using php 7.2 and above.

 # USAGE